-Mobile/internet service has been implemented and this has enabled businesses to operate effectively and for Gwydir Shire to project a professional image to the external business community.
+Over the last three years an effective mobile/internet service has been implemented and this has enabled businesses to operate effectively and for Gwydir Shire to project a professional image to the external business community.

 The Shire is located at the centre of the North-West/New England Region and this has made Bingara a place to meet and to host conferences.
 The opportunity to increase the number of meetings and conferences to be held in our Shire will be enhanced when the Roxy complex is fully functional.
 3. An Environmentally Responsible Shire (Environment)